MikeBlackbeard/AutoPackageDelivery/README.md

 From this point it will be possible to access the Raspberry Pi 3 from your Ubuntu system

 1. Get the IP address of both your Raspberry Pi and your Ubuntu PC.
-   - To get your PC address you can use
+   - To get your PC address you can use `hostname -I` on your terminal
+2. On your Ubunto PC terminal write the next command to connect with your Raspberry Pi:

+    sudo hello

+3. Run